Inguinal and Umbilical Hernias in Children

 If you see swelling near your child's belly button or in the groin area, have your child checked by his or her healthcare provider.

-Key points about hernias
+Key points about hernias in children

 - A hernia is when a part of the intestine pushes through a weak spot in the belly muscles.